wonder-phil/BlockchainTechNotes/ch8/Gotcha.ch8.md

 	  Ubuntu> qemu-img resize ...
 	  and the RPi OS is aware of the larger IMG or qcow2 file using RPi> sudo raspi-config
+	  Rpi> sudo reboot -h now

-3. Can't connet to the broker machine
+4. Can't connet to the broker machine
      Check that the broker machine has the /etc/mosquitto/mosquitto.conf updated with allow_anonymous  true   # this is dangerous
      listener 1883 0.0.0.0   # you can whitelist machines

-4. All publish/subscribe clients must use the same broker.
-Each machine has a single paho.mqtt broker.
+5. All publish/subscribe clients must use the same broker.
+Beware, each machine has its own paho.mqtt broker.